bfproject/User/README.md

 Also, the data displayed on the detail view needs to be send from the user list.
 I opt for send all this data using the navigation arguments.

-But this is consider an anti-pattern.
+But sending all the data is consider an anti-pattern.

 The proper way would be collect the required data on each view.
 Then pass to the detail view only the user id.